 - Pull the wiper arm away from the windshield. - 2.
-Push the tab, then move the wiper blade down. - 3.
-Insert the new wiper blade onto the wiper arm until a clicking sound is heard.
+Push the tab, then move the wiper blade down the wiper arm to remove. - 3.
+Remove the wiper blade. - Insert the new wiper blade onto the wiper arm until it clicks.

-- After wiper blade replacement, return the wiper arm to its original position. - Otherwise it may be damaged when the engine hood is opened. - Make sure the wiper blade contacts the glass; otherwise the arm may be damaged from wind pressure.
+- After wiper blade replacement, return the wiper arm to its original position; otherwise it may be damaged when the engine hood is opened. - Make sure the wiper blade contacts the glass; otherwise the arm may be damaged from wind pressure.